aquaULB/solving_pde_mooc/notebooks/TimeIntergation.md

     v^{n+1}=v^n  - g dt
 \end{align}

-Note that on the rhs of the equations, all the quantities are at time $t_n$ and are explicitely known to jump to time $t_{n+1}$.
+Note that on the rhs of the equations, all the quantities are at time $t^n$ and are explicitely known and allow to jump to time $t^{n+1}$.
 One says that the scheme is *explicit*.
 We will consider *implicit* scheme further in the course.
 We can also write the system of equation in matrix form:

 \begin{align}
 \begin{pmatrix}